thaobn20/bom-zns-simple/README.md

 1. **Connection Failed**
    - Verify API credentials
-   - Check network connectivity to bom_zns_simple API
+   - Check network connectivity to BOM API
-   - Ensure your IP is whitelisted in bom_zns_simple
+   - Ensure your IP is whitelisted in BOM

 2. **Template Not Found**
    - Verify template code